 Today I’m going to show you how to arrange flowers using tips from event designer and planner, Matthew Robbins.
 Matthew has been a contributing editor for Martha Stewart Weddings for over 15 years, among other popular publications.
-After watching his video, which you’ll see at the end of this post, I realized the mistakes I was making with my own flower arrangements.
+After watching one of his videos, I realized the mistakes I was making with my own flower arrangements.

 I prefer floral arrangements that aren’t perfectly symmetrical.
 My favorite bouquets look more natural – like they were picked fresh from the field and tossed into a vase without much thought.